tingtinglu/deepdock/README.md

-# deeplearningondocker
+# deepdock
-Dockerfile and automated builds for docker image henryzlo/deeplearning.
+Dockerfile and automated builds for docker image henryzlo/deeplearning